 What does a Multiple-Page Design Entail?

-Alternatively, multiple page design is completely different from a single webpage design.
+Alternatively, a multiple-page design is completely different from a single webpage design.
 In the case of the former, the web content is spread across several pages.
 This web design is suitable for large corporations and other entities that provide a variety of services.
-For such businesses, placing all their commodities on one page can subject their audience or potential buyers to cumbersome scrolling process.
-What this means is that operating a multiple page website is a wise choice.
+For such businesses, placing all their commodities on one page can subject their audience or potential buyers to a cumbersome scrolling process.
+What this means is that operating a multiple-page website is a wise choice.

 Multiple page sites are highly prevalent on the Internet.
 Since such sites have been in existence for some time, users who prefer archetypal sites have developed a sense of trust in them.